LanceFontanilla/fs-journal/notes/06-mvc.md

     }
 ]

-3. create a CasesController and console.log in CasesController
+3. create a "CasesController" and console.log in "CasesController"

 export class CasesController{
     constructor(){